Happy Valley East Local Wellness Policy

 The presidential youth fitness program focuses on healthy eating and an active lifestyle.
 Students will participate in exercises that will assess their aerobic capacity, muscle strength, endurance and flexibility.
 The students will be tested and receive a presidential achievement award.

 - Gymnastics class.
-This class is offered on Wednesday after school from 3:15-4:15.
-This is an 8 week class for $100.00.
+This class is offered after school from 3:15-4:15.
+This is an 8 week class.
 Students will learn the essential gymnastic skills as well as fundamental coordination and teamwork.
 They will be using tumbling mats, spring board, balance beam, bars, vaulting horse and mini trampoline.

 - Basketball club.
-This class is offered on Monday after school from 3:15-4:15.
-This is a 9 week class for $75.00.
-Students will learn the basic fundamentals of basket ball.
+This class is offered after school from 3:15-4:15.
+This is a 9 week class.
+Students will learn the basic fundamentals of basketball.
 After learning the basics students will scrimmage against one another.

 - Cheer.
-This class is offered on Thursday from 3:15-4:15.
-This is a 9 week class and the cost is $75.00.
+This class is offered after school from 3:15-4:15.
+This is a 9 week class.
 Students will learn basic cheer motions, jumps, cheers and dances.

 - Art club.
-This class is offered on Thursday from 3:15-4:15.
-This is a 9 week class and the cost is $75.00.
+This class is offered after school from 3:15-4:15.
+This is a 9 week class.
 Students will learn about famous artist, painting, fish printing, weaving and more.

 - Little Chefs.
-This class is offered on Tuesday from 3:15-4:15.
-This is a 9 week class and the cost is $60.00.
+This class is offered after school from 3:15-4:15.
+This is a 9 week class.
 Students will learn simple recipes and making delicious snacks.

 4. School-based Activities to Promote Wellness: